Generic SQL Server Setup Guide

 In the right-hand column, verify that Enabled appears next to TCP/IP.

-TIP: If Disabled appears, right-click TCP/IP, then click Enable.
+If Disabled appears, right-click TCP/IP, then click Enable.

 Right-click TCP/IP, then select Properties.